dbrian57/weave/docs/docs/reference/gen_notebooks/multi-agent-structured-output.md

+---
-## title: Structured Outputs for Multi-Agent Systems
+title: Structured Outputs for Multi-Agent Systems
+sidebar_label: Structured Outputs for Multi-Agent Systems
+---

 :::tip[This is a notebook]